 Athletes and teams, have long used mainstream media to communicatewith their fans and extensive research has investigated the character of the communications.
 Yet social media platforms like Twitter havechanged the communication between athletes and sports fans.
 As such, we are still learning about what is communicated and how it is communicated.
 Therefore,the purpose of this research is to explore the 'tweets' of top athletes and try to see, are there any differences in the ways in which male and female sportspersons represent themselves online?

+Great!

 Methodology / Method:

 This research project is to see if there are any differences in the way that top sports men and women present themselves on Twitter.

+The previous section outlined the existing research and literature pertaining to the use of social media, esp Twitter, by atheles .
+It highlighted thegap in this literature, that is, the need to further explore, what differences, if any exists…… This section will outline methodology of this research projects, that is, the steps thatwere taken in order to.
+Answer the research question.
+(Just a little intro to link the sections)

 Selecting participants

 The first step in the data-collection process was to identify the top ten Twitter accounts for athletes in various sports.
 This was done using the Web site fanpagelist.com.
 There you can select 'athletes' and then sort the results by the number of Twitter followers.
-Sports people who were wrestlers i.e. WWE were omitted as they are 'performers' in a scripted setting and this was not deemed to be suitable form this research.We then omitted sportspeople who tweeted in a non English language as it was deemed that any translation would alter the words or meaning of some of the Tweets.
-It is also impossible to use Cluster analysis on two languages at the same time.
-The best that could be done would be to analyse both languages tweets separately and reportthe results separately.
-As this was not the aim of this research only English language tweets were used.
+Sports people who were wrestlers i.e. WWE were omitted as they are 'performers' in a scripted setting and this was not deemed to be suitable for this research.Sportspeople were then omitted who tweeted in a non English language as it was deemed that any translation would alter the words or meaning of some of the Tweets.
+It is also impossible to use Cluster analysis, the chosen method of analysis for this research, as will be outlined as we progress, on two languages at the same time.
+In order to do so, both languages’ tweets would have to be analysed separately as well as results also being reportedseparately.
+As this was not the aim of this research, only English language tweets were used.
 From the resultant list the top ten males and females athletes (by number of followers) were selected.
 This list is composed of athletes from tennis, NBA, soccer, track and field athletics, and cricket.
 The resulting list of athletes can be found in the tables below.